gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 Compiler tests are run weekly on the gem5 codebase.

-These tests are specified directly in a GitHub Action workflow: [.github/workflows/compilers-tests.yaml](https://github.com/gem5/gem5/blob/v24.0/.github/workflows/compiler-tests.yaml)
+These tests are specified directly in a GitHub Action workflow: [.github/workflows/compiler-tests.yaml](https://github.com/gem5/gem5/blob/v24.0/.github/workflows/compiler-tests.yaml)

-These tests use a series of Docker images to test compilation of various gem5 conifgurations with different compilers.
+These tests use a series of Docker images to test compilation of various gem5 configurations with different compilers.

+If your system deviates from what we test in the compiler-tests, we do not support that compiler.

 ---

 ## TestLib Tests

+TestLib is a library we developed to help run gem5 integration tests.

+> There is some regret on rolling our own testing framework.
+It increases the maintenance burden and doesn't provide much benefit.

 TestLib tests are the most important tests in gem5.
 These tests run gem5 simulations and verify the output of the simulation.
 The tests are written in Python and use the "testlib" framework to run the simulations and verify the output.

+We do not have very good coverage of unittests, so most of our testing is in integration tests via the TestLib.

+---

+## Using TestLib

 The tests are run using the `./main.py` command in the `test` directory of the gem5 repository.